- Updated June 6th, 2019

 You need to figure out who your audience is.
 Who is your blog helping?

 In my case, with this blog, I am helping people that want to live a better, fuller life.
-I help them do this through learning how to develop themselves and also how to earn more money.
+I help them do this by learning how to develop themselves and also how to earn more money.

 Let’s face it, we can be very “developed” and still very broke.
 There isn’t a lot of money in reading personal development books.